dialpad/dialtone-legacy/docs/utilities/interactivity/pointer-events.md

 ---
 title: Pointer events
-desc: Utilities for controlling how an element responds to mouse/touch events.
+description: Utilities for controlling how an element responds to mouse/touch events.
 ---

 ## Pointer event classes